montogeek/laravel-docs-es/eloquent.md

 	User::observe(new UserObserver);

 <a name="converting-to-arrays-or-json"></a>
-## Convirtiendo a Arreglos / JSON
+## Converting To Arrays / JSON

+#### Converting A Model To An Array

 When building JSON APIs, you may often need to convert your models and relationships to arrays or JSON.
 So, Eloquent includes methods for doing so.
 To convert a model and its loaded relationship to an array, you may use the `toArray` method:

-#### Converting A Model To An Array

 	$user = User::with('roles')->first();